rcompat/rcompat/CONTRIBUTING.md

 * One class / object / type for file, unless the supporting code is only used once
-* If you need helper functions, consider using existing helpers from other rcompat packages or creating the helper function in a proper package
+* If you need helper functions, consider using existing helpers from other rcompat packages or creating the helper function in an appropriate package

 ## Package layout